Marc S. Micozzi, M.D. , Ph.D.

 1980 Diplomat, National Board of Medical Examiners

-1988 Qualified for Board Certification, Anatomic and Forensic Pathology, American Board of Pathology
+1988 Board Qualified, Anatomic and Forensic Pathology, American Board of Pathology

 1992 Fellow, Anthropology & Forensic Pathology, American Academy of Forensic Sciences